bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 ## Data

 The reads and reference genome are in a zipped folder here: `~/cmdb-quantbio/assignments/lab/genome_assembly/extra_data/asm.tgz`.
-Copy this file to your `answers` directory for this assignment.
+Copy this file to the `answers` directory you made for this assignment.

 After copying the zipped folder, you'll need to extract it with `tar -zxvf <filename.tgz>`.
-Then you can remove the zipped folder with `rm <filename.tgz>`.
+You should get 7 files:
+1. dna-decode.py
+2. frag180.1.fq
+3. frag180.2.fq
+4. jump2k.1.fq
+5. jump2k.2.fq
+6. README
+7. ref.fa

 Note we have provided both paired-end and mate-pairs reads (see included README for details).
 Make sure to look at all of the reads for the coverage analysis and kmer analysis, as well as in the assembly.